Driving in Bulgaria

 Sandanski: Situated at an altitude

-of 224 m in the valley of the Sandanska Bistritsa River, at the
+of 224 m in the valley of the Sandanska Bistritsa River,

-variations throughout the year.
+temperature variations throughout the year.

 is Bulgaria's third largest city with a population of 370,000.
 It